GaetanoMar96/GCA/associate-google-cloud/Module 2 Essential Google Cloud Infrastructure Foundation.md

 <img width="500" align="right" src="https://user-images.githubusercontent.com/59575502/191580492-6223a4c4-303c-4dc9-85e2-158fb0c234ce.svg">

 > If you have multiple services running on a VM, and you want to assign a different IP address to each service.
+You can configure an alias without creating a new network.

 All subnets have a primary ```CIDR``` range, which is the range of internal IP addresses that define the subnet.
 Each VM instance gets its primary internal IP address from this range.
 You can also allocate alias IP ranges from that primary range, or you can add a secondary range to the subnet and allocate alias IP ranges from the secondary range.
 Use of alias IP ranges does not require secondary subnet ranges.
 These secondary subnet ranges merely provide an ```organizational tool```.